Skip to Content

 • View application and their details

-• Click Save role.
+• Click Save role to save the custom role.

 • Go to the Resources tab.